 I have always been passionate about innovation, IT and drawing.
 I graduated with a Masters in Engineering from Arts et Métiers ParisTech, where I studied management and industrial drawing.
 In addition I independently studied web development and decided to transition fully into software development in which I accelerated in many projects and internships.

 Talentoday used to be a small startup, so every person wore many hats.
 At first, I was in charge of managing the engineers, writing product specifications, creating basic mockups and helping with front-end design.
 As the company grew, the importance of product/UX became evident.
-I transitioned to VP Product where I interacted with amazing UX designers and marketing colleagues such as Allie, Joy, Stephanie and Paige.
+I transitioned to Senior Product Designer where I interacted with amazing UX designers and marketing colleagues such as Allie, Joy, Stephanie and Paige.
 During this period I mainly worked on:

 Processes and beliefs